 • IYRS will provide information about any legal questions you have.

-• Students in the School of Marine Systems and Composites Technology go on externship in February and August and are required to complete 140 hours at your facility.
+• Students in the Marine Systems and Composites Technology programs go on externship in February and August and are required to complete 140 hours at your facility.

-• Students in the School of Boatbuilding & Restoration go on externship in July and are required to complete 175 hours at your facility.
+• Students in the Boatbuilding & Restoration program go on externship in July and are required to complete 175 hours at your facility.